Hyaluronidase: Medical uses

-By catalyzing the hydrolysis of hyaluronan, a constituent of the extracellular matrix (ECM), hyaluronidase lowers the viscosity of hyaluronan, thereby increasing tissue permeability.
+By catalyzing the hydrolysis of hyaluronan, a constituent of the extracellular matrix, hyaluronidase lowers the viscosity of hyaluronan, thereby increasing tissue permeability.
 It is, therefore, used in medicine in conjunction with other drugs to speed their dispersion and delivery.
 Common applications are ophthalmic surgery, in combination with local anesthetics.
 It also increases the absorption rate of parenteral fluids given by hypodermoclysis, and is an adjunct in subcutaneous urography for improving resorption of radiopaque agents.
 Hyaluronidase is also used for extravasation of hyperosmolar solutions.
 Besides, hyaluronidase is a recommended antidote for vinca alkaloid overdose or extravasation.
 Hyaluronidase can be injected to dissolve hyaluronic acid type dermal fillers and is the best treatment option for those looking at dissolving lip filler or dealing with related complications.
-Patrick Treacy is recognised to be among the first doctors worldwide to use hyaluronidase during vascular occlusion caused by these type of dermal fillers and to establish protocols for its use.

 Purified and recombinant hyaluronidases

 Four different purified hyaluronidases have been approved for use in the United States, three of animal origin and one recombinant.
 They are indicated as adjuvants in subcutaneous fluid administration for achieving hydration, for increasing the dispersion and absorption of other injected drugs, or for improving resorption of radiopaque agents, in subcutaneous urography.

 The three naturally-sourced hyaluronidases are orthologs of human HYAL5 (PH20) obtained from testicular preparations.
-They are sold under the trade names Vitrase (ovine, FDA-approved in May 2004), Amphadase (bovine, October 2004) and Hydase (bovine, October 2005).
+They are sold under the brand names Vitrase (ovine, FDA-approved in May 2004), Amphadase (bovine, October 2004) and Hydase (bovine, October 2005).

-Human recombinant hyaluronidase (Hylenex)—approved for use in the United States in December 2005—corresponds to the soluble fragment of human HYAL5 (PH20) produced in culture by genetically engineered Chinese hamster ovary (CHO) cells containing a DNA plasmid encoding the enzyme.
+Human recombinant hyaluronidase (Hylenex Recombinant)—approved for use in the United States in December 2005—corresponds to the soluble fragment of human HYAL5 (PH20) produced in culture by genetically engineered Chinese hamster ovary cells containing a DNA plasmid encoding the enzyme.

 Combination treatments

-A human recombinant hyaluronidase kit, HyQvia, was approved for use in the European Union in May 2013, and in the United States in September 2014.
+A human recombinant hyaluronidase kit, Hyqvia, was approved for use in the European Union in May 2013, and in the United States in September 2014.
 It is a dual vial unit with one vial of immune globulin infusion 10% (human) and one vial of recombinant human hyaluronidase.
 It is an immune globulin with a recombinant human hyaluronidase indicated in the United States for the treatment of primary immunodeficiency in adults.
 This includes, but is not limited to, common variable immunodeficiency, X-linked agammaglobulinemia, congenital agammaglobulinemia, Wiskott-Aldrich syndrome, and severe combined immunodeficiencies.
 In the European Union it is indicated as replacement therapy in adults, children and adolescents (0–18 years) in: